By Diane Hwang

 You may also want to check the expiration dates on your testing strips for the most accurate results of your blood glucose ranges.

-Applying the sample as soon as possible to the strip is crucial.
+Applying the sample to the strip as soon as possible is crucial.
 Follow the manufacturer’s instructions on your device for the best method.

 When it comes time to dispose of your used lancet, don’t just throw it in the trash.
-This is dangerous for anyone who takes out the trash in your household and can be a problem for trash collectors and plant workers, as well.
+This is dangerous for anyone who takes out the trash in your household and can be a problem for trash collectors and plant workers as well.
 Instead, place the lancet in a container designed for sharp objects before disposal.

 Monitors at OKRA Care

 If you want to learn more about what we can do for you, check out our About Us page.
 Ready to discover other guides to improve your blood sugar levels and testing methods?
 We can do that too!
-Browse our blog to find more posts that cover everything from the causes of diabetes to the best foods for managing your disease.
+Browse our blog to find more posts that cover everything from the causes of diabetes to the best foods for managing your condition.